hansungk/ruse/README.md

 ## todo

+* array type
-* unify emit_load
+* unify emit of loads and stores
+* arena allocator
 * gen if
 * strlcpy
-* cleaner emit of loads and stores
 * strings
 * interop with C
 * metaprogramming using macros, e.g. ensuring cycle counters be incremented